amancevice/pline/README.md

     occurrences = 1 )
 ```

-Create the default pipeline definition.
+Create the **default pipeline definition**.
 The pipeline object has a helper-method to
 create this object with sensible defaults:

 ```python